cfpb/design-system/README.md

 ## Usage

-Import individual Less stylesheets or the entire design system into your project:
+Import individual SCSS stylesheets or the entire design system into your project:

 ```scss
 @import '@cfpb/cfpb-buttons/src/cfpb-buttons.scss';